electricdinosaurs/accessibility-for-marketers/README.md

 ## Content Reading Level

-Although web developers often aren't responsible for writing site content, 1) they can be and 2) they are often asked for feedback on content.
+Even if your role doesn't explicitly involve writing site content, 1) you're going to do it eventually and 2) you'll often be asked for feedback on content.
+And, 3) it can't hurt to check everything for typos anyway.

 Unclear or complicated language affect English language learners, people with reading disabilities, and others.
 For general-audience websites, the standard is to use language at an 8th-grade reading level.

 You'll also find that many words or phrases can be replaced with simpler ones.
 (Who wants to read 1000 words when you can get the same thing across in 500?)
 Towards this end, avoid the passive voice and avoid convoluted sentence structures.

-Finally, correct spelling and grammar aren't just for nitpickers: they allow for more efficient communication as well as greater professionalism.
+Finally, correct spelling and grammar aren't just for nitpickers: they allow for more efficient communication as well as making your brand appear more professional.

 ## Conclusion